4 min read

-The 737 grounding cost Southwest Airlines – which owns more 737 Max jets than any other airlines – $828 million in 2019.
-Like American, the company said it will seek more compensation from Boeing for the extended delays.
+The 737 groundings cost Southwest Airlines – which owns more 737 Max jets than any other airline – $828 million in 2019.
+But, like American, the company said it would seek more compensation from Boeing for the extended delays.
 “We will continue discussions with Boeing regarding further compensation,” said Southwest CEO Gary Kelly.

-The company owns 34 Max jets and said it had expected to end the year with 75 jets before the grounding put a pause on deliveries.
+The company owns 34 Max jets and said it had expected to end the year with 75 aircraft before the grounding paused deliveries.
 Difficulty procuring the 737 resulted in a decline of capital expenditure estimates for Southwest Airlines.
-The company said it lowered its annual 2019 capital expenditures to be in the range of $1.1 billion to $1.2 billion, compared with its previous guidance in the range of $1.2 billion to $1.3 billion in its 8K.
+The company said it lowered its annual 2019 capital expenditures to be in the range of $1.1 billion to $1.2 billion, compared with its previous guidance in $1.2 billion to $1.3 billion in its 8K.

-Travel conglomerate Hudson Limited saw a decline in traffic in some of the terminals it operates, the company said in its third quarter earnings call.
-Airline terminals impacted by the 737 Max grounding saw as much as a 4% to 8% decline in passenger growth during the downtime.
+Travel conglomerate Hudson Limited saw a decline in traffic in some of its terminals, the company said in its third-quarter earnings call.
+Airline terminals impacted by the 737 Max grounding saw a 4% to 8% decline in passenger growth during the downtime.

 Avcorp, which provides supply chain solutions to aircraft manufacturers, saw revenue decline because of a decrease in activity by customers like Delta.
-Delta revenues from the production and delivery of business and commercial jet programs has decreased by about $3.3 million in the third quarter of 2019 compared to a year ago the company said in an interim financial report.
+Delta revenues from the production and delivery of business and commercial jet programs have decreased by about $3.3 million in the third quarter of 2019 compared to a year ago, the company said in an interim financial report.

 More like this